Dedicated to the Success of Our Clients

 In some cases, it is in the child’s best interest for the parties to participate in a shared parenting plan, where both share parental rights and responsibilities regarding the care of their child.

-The following factors are relevant for a court to consider when determining whether a shared parenting plan serves the child’s best interests:
+The following factors are relevant for a Medina court to consider when determining whether a shared parenting plan serves the child’s best interests:

 Each parent is legally obligated to provide their children with sufficient financial support to ensure their basic needs are met.
 This obligation continues until the child reaches the age of 18 in OH, regardless of the parents’ marital status.
 Generally, non-residential parents owe child support payments to the residential parent after a divorce.

-Courts calculate the amount of support a parent owes in accordance with the financial schedule provided under Ohio’s Revised Code § 9119.021.
+Ohio courts calculate the amount of support a parent owes in accordance with the financial schedule provided under Ohio’s Revised Code § 9119.021.
 The parent’s financial resources—including their income and assets—are accounted for when figuring out the amount of their child support payments.